Recommended dosages of TPT medication

 Differentiated HIV service delivery and implications for TPT scale-up

 High HIV burden countries, particularly in sub-Saharan Africa, are increasingly scaling up HIV DSD.
 DSD models for recipients of HIV care who are stable use a person-centred approach and aim to shift people who are doing well on treatment, to less-intensive models requiring fewer visits to health facilities.
-DSD models for delivery of TB services can be modified to accommodate the different needs of PLHIV of different ages.
-They can also be expanded to non-PLHIV populations at increased risk of developing TB disease, including household contacts of TB patients.
+DSD models for delivery of TB services can be modified to accommodate the different needs of People with HIV of different ages.
+They can also be expanded to non-People with HIV populations at increased risk of developing TB disease, including household contacts of TB patients.

 Various models of differentiated ART delivery have been tested recently including health care workermanaged group models; models driven by people taking TPT; facility-based individual models; and community-based individual models.
 A few examples of implemented DSD models (75,76) are listed below.